• Skip to primary navigation

 The first step of blooming the yeast is mostly to just check if the yeast is active.
 If it doesn’t foam up after being dissolved in warm water and sugar within 10 minutes, then the yeast might not be active anymore.
 You might need to try a different packet or batch in yeast.

-I like to let my dough rise in an oven heating to the lowest setting for 30 seconds, then immediately turned off.
-If it isn’t warm enough, the dough will not rise.
-Do not let the oven get too hot (over 55°C) because the yeast cells will start to die off.
-This dough never rises on my counter because it is never warm enough for such an enriched dough to rise.
+I like to let my dough rise in an oven preheated to the lowest temperature it could go for a few minutes, then turned off.
+Don't let the oven get too hot (over 130°F or 55°C) because the yeast cells will start to die off.

-My favourite way to cut rolls is to use a piece of sewing string or unflavoured dental floss.
+My favorite way to cut rolls is to use a piece of sewing string or unflavored dental floss.
 You wrap it all the way around the roll where you want the cut to be.
 Pull on the string to tighten and it will cut through to the middle of the roll.

 To cut 12 even pieces, I have an easy trick.
 Mark the roll in half, and mark each half.
 Then mark each piece into three pieces.
 Once it’s all marked, use a string to wrap and pull - cutting them in even pieces.